Battle at Long Lake

-Lord Willam and Lord Harmond met Raymun on the shores of Long Lake.
-There, Lord Willam Stark was slain and beheaded.
-Artos the Implacable, Lord Willam's younger brother slew Raymun and the wildling force was defeated.
+Lord Willam and Lord Harmond met Raymun on the shores of Long Lake in the north.
+Although Raymun beheaded Willam, he was in turn slain by Willam's younger brother, Artos the Implacable, and the wildling force was defeated.
 The sons of Raymun Redbeard were also killed, but his younger brother, Red Raven, fled back beyond the Wall.

 The Night's Watch arrived too late to join the battle.
 Artos ordered them to dispose of the dead.
 The Lord Commander of the Night's Watch, Jack Musgood, was known as Sleepy Jack afterwards.
 Raymun's death was the last major wildling threat until the rise of Mance Rayder during the War of the Five Kings.